burukuru/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ## Introduction

 If you have not yet set up GRAKN.AI, please see the [Setup guide](../get-started/setup-guide.html).
-In this tutorial, we will load a simple ontology and some data from a file, *basic-genealogy.gql* and test it in the Graql shell and Grakn Visualiser.
-The *basic-genealogy.gql* file will be included in the */examples* folder of the Grakn installation zip from release 0.11.0 and onwards.
-It can also be downloaded from the [Grakn repo on Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).
-In the code below, we assume that it is in the */examples* folder.
+In this tutorial, we will load a simple ontology and some data from a file, *basic-genealogy.gql* and use the Graql shell and Grakn visualiser to illustrate some key features of GRAKN.AI.

 ## The Graql Shell

 The first few steps mirror those in the [Setup Guide](./setup-guide.html), and you can skip to [The Ontology](#the-ontology) if you have already run through that example.
 Start Grakn and load the example graph: